alovasconcelos/Invaders-III/README.md

 # Invaders-II
-Space Invaders written in C++, in text mode.
+Space Invaders written in Python, in text mode.